WEEDINDENVER/BCDC/Yash/Worklog.md

 Easy to program: The ESP32 can be programmed using the Arduino IDE or the ESP-IDF (ESP32 IoT Development Framework), making it easy to develop and deploy applications.
 Aurdino IDE makes it the perfect choice for us due to ease of progarmming.

+## 2/25
+Consultation with dentist.
+We choose to use the material PMMA beacuse PMMA, or polymethyl methacrylate, is a type of plastic that is commonly used in dental prosthetics and orthodontic appliances.
+It is also used in some cases to encase electrical components that are placed in the mouth, such as sensors or electrodes.

+One advantage of using PMMA for this purpose is its biocompatibility.
+PMMA is a biologically inert material, which means that it does not react with the tissues in the mouth and does not cause any harmful effects.
+This makes it a safe material to use for dental and medical applications.

+Another advantage of using PMMA is its transparency.
+PMMA is a clear and transparent material, which allows for easy visualization of the underlying components.
+This can be particularly useful when working with sensors or other devices that need to be positioned accurately.

+PMMA is also easy to work with and can be molded into a variety of shapes and sizes.
+This makes it a versatile material that can be used to create custom enclosures for specific devices or components.

+Finally, PMMA is a relatively inexpensive material, which makes it a cost-effective option for dental and medical applications.